mtanghu/DNI-RNN/README.md

 # Decoupled Neural Interfaces for RNNs in pytorch

-This is a tiny library based on [Decoupled Neural Interface using Synthetic Gradients](https://arxiv.org/abs/1608.05343) specifically the part on using synthetic gradienst for RNNs.
+This is a tiny library based on [Decoupled Neural Interface using Synthetic Gradients](https://arxiv.org/abs/1608.05343) specifically the part on using synthetic gradients for RNNs.
 After extensive testing I was able to make some minor improvements that seem to have a significant effect on training stability (which the authors noted to be an issue) as well as increasing the effectiveness of the synthetic gradients (explained later).

 ## TODO: EXPLAIN CONCEPT WITH DIAGRAM, THEN EXPLAIN MATH AND IMPROVEMENT
 ## TODO: SHOW A GRAPH WITH TIMING OF SPEED INCREASE, ALSO SHOW MEMORY IMPROVEMENT